 - Reservations required only for special events and special cruises

-- Charters for weddings, corporate outings and private parties by reservation – call the office to arrange
+- Charters for weddings, corporate outings and private parties by reservation – Book Online to arrange

 - NO SMOKING permitted on board

 - No pets aboard the vessel – only certified service animals allowed

 - Children aged 10 and under are required to wear a life jacket while on board – we supply life jackets but often children are more comfortable with their own